 Subsection (b).
 Duty of Loyalty.
 Subsection (b) reminds those managing and investing institutional funds that the duty of loyalty will apply to their actions, but Section 3 does not state the loyalty standard that applies.
 The Drafting Committee was concerned that different standards of loyalty may apply to directors of nonprofit corporations and trustees of charitable trusts.
 The RMNCA provides that under the duty of loyalty a director of a nonprofit corporation should act "in a manner the director reasonably believes to be in the best interests of the corporation."
 RMNCA § 8.30.
 The trust law articulation of the loyalty standard uses "sole interests" rather than "best interests."
 As the Restatement of Trusts explains, "[t]he trustee is under a duty to the beneficiary to administer the trust solely in the interest of the beneficiary."
 Restatement (Second) of Trusts § 170 (1).
 Although the standards for loyalty, like the standard of care, are merging, see Evelyn Brody, Charitable Governance: What's Trust Law Got to do With It?
 Chi.-Kent L. Rev. (2005); John H. Langbein, Questioning the Trust Law Duty of Loyalty: Sole Interest or Best Interest, 114 Yale L.J.
 929 (2005), the Drafting Committee concluded that incorporating the duty of loyalty into UMIFA (200-) was unnecessary.
-Thus the duty of loyalty under nonprofit corporation law will apply to charities organized as nonprofit corporations, and the duty of loyalty under trust law will apply to charitable trusts.
+Thus the duty of loyalty under nonprofit corporation law will apply to charitable trusts.